 - 3.5 Credit ratings will be monitored whenever an investment is to be made, using the most recent information.
-The Council is alerted to changes to ratings of all three agencies through its use of the Link creditworthiness service. - if a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - in addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Link Asset Services.
+The Council is alerted to changes to ratings of all three agencies through its use of the Link creditworthiness service. - If a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - In addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Link Asset Services.
 Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 3.6 Sole reliance will not be placed on the use of this external service.
 In addition the Council will also use market data including information on government support for banks and the credit ratings of that government support. - 3.7 The Council receives updates from Link on future changes to Money Market Funds (MMF) that might affect the liquidity or risk of the fund.
-The Council is likely to change its approach to the use of MMF should liquidity or risk be adversely affected. - 3.8 The Municipal Bond Agency has been established for some time.
-It began to issue bonds in the last year.
+The Council is likely to change its approach to the use of MMF should liquidity or risk be adversely affected. - 3.8 There are alternatives to the PWLB for borrowing, for both the General Fund and the HRA, including the UK Municipal Bonds Agency.
+The UKMBA provides funding through three lending programmes.
+Current UKMBA trading levels in the market, inclusive of all fees, are lower than the PWLB Certainty rate at like maturities. - Proportionally guaranteed, pooled loans of £1 million or more for maturities greater than one year. - Standalone loans to a single local authority for £250 million or more for maturities greater than one year.
+These loans are outside of the proportional guarantee and are guaranteed solely by the borrower, who must obtain an external credit rating from one or more of the major credit rating agencies. - Short term, pooled loans, outside of the proportional guarantee for maturities of less than one year.

 To date the borrowing rates available were lower than those offered for comparable loans available from the Public Works Loans Board (PWLB) at the time of issuance.
-The Council may make use of this alternative source of borrowing as and when appropriate. - 3.9 In-house funds.
+The Council may make use of this alternative source of borrowing as and when appropriate.

+In-house funds.
 Investments will be made with reference to the core balance and cash flow requirements, anticipated capital financing requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months).
 Greater returns are usually obtainable by investing for longer periods.
-While most cash balances are required in order to manage the ups and downs of cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed. - If it is thought that Bank Rate is likely to rise significantly within the time horizon being considered, then consideration will be given to keeping most investments as being short term or variable. - Conversely, if it is thought that Bank Rate is likely to fall within that time period, consideration will be given to locking in higher rates currently obtainable, for longer periods.
+While most cash balances are required in order to manage the ups and downs of cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed.

+- If it is thought that Bank of England base rate (Bank Rate) is likely to rise significantly within the time horizon being considered, then consideration will be given to keeping most investments as being short term or variable. - Conversely, if it is thought that Bank Rate is likely to fall within that time period, consideration will be given to locking in higher rates currently obtainable, for longer periods.